 Round 2: Cost

-Website Builder:
+Marketplace Website Builder:

 The big concern with subscription-based software costs, however, is that they can pile up quite quickly.
-Most website builders offer a cheap basic plan that can help you create a website, but to get the required features for a marketplace you must add pricey plug-ins, pay transaction fees and continuously buy more to get more.
+Most website builders offer a cheap basic plan that can help you create a website, but to get the required features for a marketplace you must add pricey plugins, pay transaction fees and continuously buy more to get more.

-If you need a basic marketplace, some software development agencies can have a high-fidelity MVP up and running for around £10,000.
-Costs can vary quite a bit though, depending on the number and complexity of features.
-The number of iterations required to test assumptions and reach product-market fit will also have an impact on cost.
-It is therefore recommended that you plan a budget that is aligned with the milestones on your product roadmap, instead of a focusing on a once-off cost.
+The number of iterations required to validate assumptions and reach product-market fit will also have an impact on cost.
+It is therefore recommended that you plan a budget that is aligned with the milestones on your product roadmap, instead of focusing on a once-off cost.

 Winner: Website builder (if you manage to avoid all the hidden costs)